 ClickUp’s Project Management capabilities bring teams closer with connected workflows, collaborative docs, real-time dashboards, and more, helping everyone move faster, work smarter, and save time and cost.

-You can then break overarching Goals into manageable ClickUp Tasks and Subtasks that are easier to assign, update, and track collaboratively.
+Start by setting and tracking goals in ClickUp Goals, and break overarching goals into manageable ClickUp Tasks and Subtasks that are easier to assign, update, and track collaboratively.

 But that’s not all—ClickUp goes beyond basic collaboration tools with its AI-powered virtual assistant, ClickUp Brain, which helps you automate repetitive tasks, suggests relevant actions based on your work context, and even predicts project timelines.

-You can also create Whiteboards in Clickup when you’d rather brainstorm and collate ideas with your team than with AI.
+You can also create Whiteboards in Clickup when you’d rather brainstorm with your team than with AI.
 And for organizing those jumbled thoughts, facts, and scenarios in your head?
 There’s no better tool than ClickUp’s Mind Maps.

 When you’re done organizing your ideas, document them safely using ClickUp Docs.
 You can co-create and co-edit Docs with your team, ensuring everyone stays on the same page, quite literally.

-And when you want to search all connected apps in your workspace, ClickUp’s Universal Search can be a lifesaver.
+And when you want to search all connected apps in your workspace, ClickUp’s Connected Search can be a lifesaver.

 ClickUp’s versatility caters to a wide range of users and projects.
 Marketing teams can plan campaigns, creative teams can streamline design processes, and development teams can manage sprints—all within ClickUp.
 It’s the one tool to replace all the others.